 Diallyl trisulfide, a component of garlic oil, helps protect the heart during cardiac surgery and after a heart attack, researchers at Emory University School of Medicine found.
 They also believe diallyl trisulfide could be used as a treatment for heart failure.

-In animal experiments using laboratory mice, the team found that after a heart attack the mice that had received diallyl sulfide had 61% less heart damage in an area of risk, compared to the untreated mice.
+In experiments using laboratory mice, the team found that, after a heart attack, the mice that had received diallyl sulfide had 61 percent less heart damage in the area at risk, compared with the untreated mice.

 In another study, published in the Journal of Agricultural and Food Chemistry, scientists found that garlic oil may help protect diabetes patients from cardiomyopathy.

-Human studies will need to be performed to determine whether they confirm the results of this study.
+Human studies will need to be performed to confirm the results of this study.

-Researchers at Ankara university set out to determine what the effects of garlic extract supplementation might be on the blood lipid (fat) profile of patients with high blood cholesterol.
-Their study was published in the Journal of Nutritional Biochemistry5.
+Researchers at Ankara University investigated the effects of garlic extract supplementation on the blood lipid (fat) profile of patients with high blood cholesterol.
+Their study was published in the Journal of Nutritional Biochemistry.

 The study involved 23 volunteers, all with high cholesterol; 13 of them also had high blood pressure.
 They were divided into two groups:

-They took garlic extract supplements for four months and were regularly checked for blood lipid parameters, as well as kidney and liver function.
+They took garlic extract supplements for 4 months and were regularly checked for blood lipid parameters, as well as kidney and liver function.

-At the end of the four months the researchers concluded "...garlic extract supplementation improves blood lipid profile, strengthens blood antioxidant potential, and causes significant reductions in systolic and diastolic blood pressures.
+At the end of the 4 months, the researchers concluded "...garlic extract supplementation improves blood lipid profile, strengthens blood antioxidant potential, and causes significant reductions in systolic and diastolic blood pressures.
 It also leads to a decrease in the level of oxidation product (MDA) in the blood samples, which demonstrates reduced oxidation reactions in the body."

 In other words, the garlic extract supplements reduced high cholesterol levels, and also blood pressure in the patients with hypertension.
-The scientists added that theirs was a small study - a larger one needs to be carried out.
+The scientists added that theirs was a small study - more work needs to be carried out.

 Doctors at the Department of Urology, China-Japan Friendship Hospital, Beijing, China, carried out a study evaluating the relationship between Allium vegetable consumption and prostate cancer risk.

-They gathered and analyzed published studies up to May 2013 and reported their findings in the Asian Pacific Journal of Cancer Prevention6.
+They gathered and analyzed published studies up to May 2013 and reported their findings in the Asian Pacific Journal of Cancer Prevention.

-The study authors wrote "Allium vegetables, especially garlic intake, are related to a decreased risk of prostate cancer".
+The study authors concluded, "Allium vegetables, especially garlic intake, are related to a decreased risk of prostate cancer."

-The team also commented that as there were not that many studies, they recommend further well-designed prospective studies be carried out to confirm their findings.
+The team also commented that because there are not many relevant studies, further well-designed prospective studies should be carried out to confirm their findings.

-Alcohol-induced liver injury (ethanol-induced liver injury) is caused by the long-term over-consumption of alcoholic beverages.
+Alcohol-induced liver injury is caused by the long-term over-consumption of alcoholic beverages.

 Scientists at the Institute of Toxicology, School of Public Health, Shandong University, China, wanted to determine whether diallyl disulfide (DADS), a garlic-derived organosulfur compound, might have protective effects against ethanol-induced oxidative stress.

-Their study was published in Biochimica et Biophysica Acta (BBA)7.
+Their study was published in Biochimica et Biophysica Acta.

-The researchers concluded that DADS may help protect against ethanol-induced liver injury.
+The researchers concluded that DADS might help protect against ethanol-induced liver injury.

-Microbial infections during pregnancy raise a woman's risk of preterm delivery, several studies have demonstrated.
-Scientists at the Division of Epidemiology, Norwegian Institute of Public Health, wanted to find out what impact foods might have on antimicrobial infections and preterm delivery risk.
+Microbial infections during pregnancy raise a woman's risk of preterm delivery.
+Scientists at the Division of Epidemiology, Norwegian Institute of Public Health, studied what impact foods might have on antimicrobial infections and preterm delivery risk.

-The study and its findings were published in the Journal of Nutrition8.
+The study and its findings were published in the Journal of Nutrition.

 Ronny Myhre and colleagues concentrated on the effects of Alliums and dried fruits, because a literature search had identified these two foods as showing the greatest promise for reducing preterm delivery risk.

-The team investigated the intake of dried fruit and Alliums among 18,888 women in the Norwegian Mother and Child Cohort, of whom 5% (950) underwent spontaneous PTD (preterm delivery).
+The team investigated the intake of dried fruit and Alliums among 18,888 women in the Norwegian Mother and Child Cohort, of whom 5 percent (950) underwent spontaneous PTD (preterm delivery).

-Julia Fashner, MD; Kevin Ericson, MD; and Sarah Werner, DO, at St. Joseph Family Medicine Residency, Mishawaka, Indiana, carried out a study titled "Treatment of the Common Cold in Children and Adults", published in American Family Physician9.
+A team of researchers from St. Joseph Family Medicine Residency, Indiana, carried out a study titled "Treatment of the Common Cold in Children and Adults," published in American Family Physician.

 They reported that "Prophylactic use of garlic may decrease the frequency of colds in adults, but has no effect on duration of symptoms."
-Prophylactic use means using it with the intention of preventing disease.
+Prophylactic use means using it regularly to prevent disease.